coveo/ui-kit/utils/translation-gpt/README.md

 To run this script, navigate to `./utils/translation-gpt` and use the command `node validate.mjs`.

+- This will validate all entries in the `locales.json` file.
+- To validate only selected entries (e.g. recent additions) pass them as space seperated command line arguments e.g. `node validate.mjs query-suggestion-label between-parentheses`

 While executing the script, a `temporary.json` file will be generated.
 Do not delete this file while the validation task is ongoing.

 Once the script has finished executing, you can view the report contained in `temporary.json`.